mahidulislamnihad/KiCAD_PCB_Design/Project_1/README.md

 Link: https://youtube.com/playlist?list=PLn6004q9oeqGl91KifK6xHGuqvXGb374G&si=GqsR4Hr5gDptUJy9

-This project is a digital diya PCB design that automatically lights up by detecting darkness and responding to audio signals.
+This project is a digital light PCB design that automatically lights up by detecting darkness and responding to audio signals.

 # Learning Outcome
 1. [Circuit Schametic](Circuit_Diagram.png) was created with all necessary components.
 However, the initial schematic contained overlapping wires, making it difficult to read and potentially problematic for complex designs.